Is This Working?

 Summary

-Charlie Colenutt’s interviews capture the raw voices of people talking honestly about their jobs.
-As Polly Toynbee says, ‘Read this, as each one opens a hidden window on the way we live now.’
+Charlie Colenutt’s intense and revealing interviews capture the raw voices of people talking honestly about work.
+“Read this, as each one opens a hidden window on the way we live now.” - Polly Toynbee

-For nearly two years, Charlie Colenutt travelled the country to speak with a hundred strangers from all walks of life about their work.
-He asked: What do you do for a living?
-Why do you do it?
-Do you like it?
+For the best part of two years, Charlie Colenutt travelled the country to talk to a hundred strangers, from all walks of life, about their jobs: What did they do for a living?
+Why did they do it?
+Did they like it?

 Book Details